 The event was sponsored by the Arts, Lectures, and Programs Committee.

 Mount Vernon Nazarene University is a private, four-year, intentionally Christian teaching university for traditional age students, graduate students, and working adults.
 With a 327-acre main campus in Mount Vernon, Ohio, and several convenient Graduate and Professional Studies locations throughout the state, MVNU emphasizes academic excellence, spiritual growth, and service to community and church.
 MVNU offers an affordable education to more than 2,200 students from 29 states and 14 countries/U.S. territories.

 Recent PostsMVNU Lecture Artist Series focuses on disabilities from a Christian worldview

-posted 7 months agoWetzel encourages MVNU students to be part of drug crisis cure
+posted almost 2 years agoWetzel encourages MVNU students to be part of drug crisis cure

-posted over 1 year agoLecture Artist Series focuses on drug epidemic
+posted almost 3 years agoLecture Artist Series focuses on drug epidemic

-posted over 1 year agoNoteworthy Illustrator Sutphin to Present at MVNU Lecture/Artist Series
+posted almost 3 years agoNoteworthy Illustrator Sutphin to Present at MVNU Lecture/Artist Series

-posted over 2 years agoMVNU Lecture Artist Series presents Greg Koukl
+posted almost 4 years agoMVNU Lecture Artist Series presents Greg Koukl